Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 At the heart of Stansted Park‘s 1800 acres of parkland and ancient forest stands an Edwardian Mansion, former home of the Ponsonby family.
 Surrounding the house you will discover a charming walled garden, with its popular tearoom (where we highly recommend a coffee stop) the Dutch Garden, Arboretum and Yew Maze.

 On site is also a Farm Shop, Garden Centre, and Miniature Railway.
 The surrounding grounds lead on to walks exploring the woods and avenues of the magnificent parkland.
-Stansted Park is also home to a programme of annual events including much-loved The Garden Show each June.
+Stansted Park is also home to a programme of annual events including The South Downs Food Festival in early June, The Stansted Summer Festival, taking place on 19th and 20th July 2025, Prom in the Park on 9th August 2025 and Teajazz in the Park on 10th August 2025.There’s no charge to visit the garden, but visits to the house can be booked here*.

 *Please note that the house usually closes for Winter, with tours starting again in Spring.